-As stations are built or retired, the internal station database is updated and shared with others, including the AFDC.
-Currently, there are 51 stations in the United States with 46 planned in the near future.
-Most of the current stations are not available to all original equipment manufacturer customers (only a few are), while most of the future stations will be open to the public and located in California.
-Using the data reported to NREL by 10 of these stations, 43 CDPs were created by aggregating and analyzing the station data.
-These results were presented at the Fuel Cell
+As stations are built or retired, the AFDC station database is updated for public viewing.
+Currently, there are 29 public stations in the United States with 29 more planned in the near future.
+The newer stations are being built to be accessible to the public and most are located in California.
+Using the data reported to NREL by 11 of these stations, 61 CDPs were created by analyzing and aggregating the station data, and results were published on NREL's website.

-Seminar and at the DOE Annual Merit Review.
-Results were also published on NREL's website.